 A dematting brush is a bladed brush that can cut through stubborn mats and knots.
-You need to take care when using one of these on your dog as the blades are sharp and can slice through skin.
+You need to take care when using one of these on your dog as the blades are sharp and can slice through the skin.
 We recommend the Safari dematting brush as the thumb rest helps you remember how to hold it properly so you don’t accidentally misuse it (and hurt your dog).

-Once you have brushed, combed, and removed mats from your Sheepadoodle, you are ready to move onto the next step.
+Once you have brushed, combed, and removed mats from your Doodle, you are ready to move onto the next step.
 It’s essential to make sure there are no knots or tangles before moving on.

-2. Bath Your Sheepadoodle
+2. Bathe Your Doodle

-It’s a good idea to bath before beginning any cutting or shaving because dirt and debris will dull your blades.
+It’s a good idea to bathe before beginning any cutting or shaving because dirt and debris will dull your blades.
 Before bathing, you must make sure all knots, tangles, and mats are removed or else they will become worse afterward.

 As for plucking the hair, our vet advised us personally not to pluck our Sheepadoodle’s ears as her hair type does not require plucking.
 She does not mat and the hair inside her ears doesn’t grow thick.
-Some Sheepadoodle’s will require plucking of the ear hair.
+However, some Doodles will require plucking of the ear hair.
 I suggest speaking with a vet or a groomer to see which category yours falls into.

-3. Dry Your Sheepadoodle Fully
+3. Dry Your Doodle Fully

 4. Shave and Cut

 Others might not be so lucky, so it’s very important that you have patience and only groom if your dog remains calm.
 Do not let grooming turn into something that causes anxiety for your dog.
 When we groom our Labradoodle he tends to move around a lot, so we try to keep grooming sessions short for him, with plenty of rewards for when he keeps still!

-We use clippers on our Sheepadoodle’s body, legs, belly, for her sanitary cut, and between her paw pads.
+We use clippers on our Sheepadoodle’s body, legs, and belly, for her sanitary cut, and between her paw pads.
 For excellent grooming tutorials, check out My Favorite Groomer on Youtube.

-Here are some tips for Sheepadoodle grooming:
+Here are some tips for Doodle grooming: